 All awards are conditional on the candidates fulfilling the semester of their offer.
 In addition, exceptional candidates may be awarded an enhanced scholarship.

 Students can work part-time to supplement their income during their studies.
-However, the University accentuates that students’ academic is their main priority.
+However, the University emphasises that students’ academic life is their main priority.

 International students who require a visa are normally permitted to work for up to 20 hours per week during the semester period and full-time during the vacation period.
 This restriction applies to voluntary as well as to paid employment.